-Reflect on Your Own Reflect on Your Own These are the 5 main learning goals of our Stretch together this year: Learning: Read to learn.
-The Stretch Course Read to write. • Write with an increased awareness of the process.
-Learning Outcomes • Read and write with an increased awareness of the language you use.
-(CLO) • Reflect on and assess your own writing, process and product.
-(LLU) Reflect on and assess your own writing, process and product.
+Reflect on Your Own Learning:

+The Stretch Course Learning Outcomes (CLO) These are the 5 main learning goals of our Stretch together this year:

+- Read to learn. - Read to write. - Write with an increased awareness of the process. - Read and write with an increased awareness of the language you use. - Reflect on and assess your own writing, process and product.